devcase/httppost/README.md

 # httppost
-Cmd Line to make HTTP Post
+Command-line utility to make posts.
+Compatible with Java 5.